 Laws defining the types of health care services and minimum ages at which adolescents may independently seek ‘confidential’ services differ from state to state.
 In Massachusetts, for example, at age 13 adolescents may have such services, but parents retain access to non-confidential parts of the patient’s record until age 18.
 Starting at age 13, Boston Children’s Hospital offers parents and patients separate portal accounts.
 If parents are appointed medical guardians for patients who are 18+ years of age, access to the patient’s record is continued after obtaining the appropriate court documents.

 What if an adolescent discusses a confidential issue during the visit?

-Boston Children’s Hospital has created ‘confidential’ note types that are suppressed from the portal, which individual health care professionals can elect to use for information they do not want the parent to access.
-They can choose to create two notes (a note with only the confidential information, and one with general information), so that the parent/patient can access some pertinent information, i.e. the care plan.
+Boston Children’s Hospital has created ‘confidential’ note types that are suppressed from the portal.
+Individual health care professionals can elect to use this feature for information they do not want the parent to access.
+They can also choose to create two notes (a note with only the confidential information, and one with general information), so that the parent/patient can access some pertinent information, i.e. the care plan.
 Alternatively, clinicians may create a single confidential note that will be completely suppressed.

 How can one handle situations with suspected medical abuse/neglect?

 At Boston Children’s Hospital, for example, any note can be flagged as confidential, or separate notes can be created with confidential information.
-However, this has long been the case, these notes do not carry legal protections, and even though these notes are suppressed from the portal, families can request them from medical records.
+However, as has long been the case, these notes do not carry legal protections, and even though they are suppressed from the portal, families can request them from medical records.
 Clinicians need to seek local counsel if they are uncertain about how to document sensitive information.

 What happens in cases where parents are divorced and both share custody?